SECURE SAFE HOUSING

 - Educational & group activities that enable our guests to gain life skills and build upon existing skills needed to live independently

-nights of emergency shelter were provided in 2019, operating at a 95% rate of occupancy.
+nights of emergency shelter were provided in 2021.

 Providing basic needs and a safe, welcoming environment to: